AyushKumar-FSD/nayepankh-foundation/README.md

 ## Overview

-This repository contains the source code for the official website of **NayePankh Foundation**, a registered non-governmental organization (NGO) working towards education, healthcare, hygiene awareness, women empowerment and social welfare initiatives across India.
+This repository contains the source code for the sample official website of **NayePankh Foundation**, a registered non-governmental organization (NGO) working towards education, healthcare, hygiene awareness, women empowerment and social welfare initiatives across India.

 The website has been redesigned and modernized to provide a more engaging, responsive and user-friendly experience for visitors, donors, volunteers and supporters.